 By Charles Moreau Harger in 1892

 In 1860, Texas, as it had been for many years before, was the chief producer of livestock, in the Western States.
 Upon all its widespread ranges were feeding herds by the thousand, and no other industry approached that of cattle-raising in importance or extent.
-The few hundred thousand cattle of Spanish blood which had been placed there during the state’s life as a Mexican province, were multiplied until three and a half million head were estimated as Texas’ belongings.
-They had been somewhat improved in breed, but were still wiry, nervous, long-limbed creatures, with slender, branching horns and restless eyes.
-They could run like deer, and were almost as wild.
+The few hundred thousand cattle of Spanish blood which had been placed there during the state’s life as a Mexican province were multiplied until three and a half million head were estimated as Texas’ belongings.
+They had been somewhat improved in the breed, but were still wiry, nervous, long-limbed creatures, with slender, branching horns and restless eyes.
+They could run like deer and were almost as wild.

 The outbreak of the Civil War brought upon the ranch owners a peculiar embarrassment of riches.
 With the Northern market cut off, and Southern business life demoralized, no disposition could be made of the rapidly increasing herds.
 Occasional fugitive sales along the Mississippi River became almost the only markets.
 Prices declined, and for a time two to four dollars a head would purchase the best animals on the ranges.
 Driving northward had not been much practiced, and now, with the sharp skirmishing along the Kansas and Missouri frontier, there was no opportunity to begin it.
 Stock was neglected as valueless.
 Men were “cattle-poor,” and it was a time of discouragement to those who had looked for fortunes in their enterprises.